 Carcassonne is one of the best-known modern board games in existence.
-Z-Man Games boast on the box that Carcassonne, since its release in 2000, has sold over 10 million copies!
-It’s such a popular tile-placement game for one reason above all others: it’s so simple to play.
+Since its release in 2000, it has sold over 10 million copies!
+It’s an incredibly popular tile-placement game, for one reason above all others: it’s so simple to play.
 Anyone can learn how to play Carcassonne.
 And, thanks to this tutorial, you too will have no problem teaching it at your next games night…

 Turn all the square tiles so they’re face-down.
 13 – the minority of them – have dark backs.
 12 of them are the river tiles.
 (Again, keep those in the box.)
 The thirteenth is the ‘start tile’.
 Flip this face-up in the middle of the table.
 Shuffle the light-back tiles into a few stacks, face-down.
 Pick a random first player.
 I use the smartphone app, Chwazi, for this.
 This person picks and looks at the top tile from one of the stacks.
 Now you’re ready to play!